 Bush Taps Ex-N.J.
 Gov. to Run 9/11 Probe

-WASHINGTON (AP) _ President Bush on Monday named former New Jersey Gov. Thomas Kean, a moderate Republican with a record of bipartisan cooperation, to replace Henry Kissinger as chairman of the panel investigating the Sept.
-11, 2001 terrorist attacks.
+WASHINGTON (AP) _ President Bush named former New Jersey Gov. Thomas Kean, a moderate Republican with a record of bipartisan cooperation, to replace Henry Kissinger as head of the panel investigating the Sept.
+11, 2001, terror attacks.

-``Tom Kean is a leader respected for integrity, fairness and good judgment,″ Bush said in a prepared statement. ``I am confident he will work to make the commission’s investigation thorough.
+``Tom Kean is a leader respected for integrity, fairness and good judgment,″ Bush said Monday in a prepared statement. ``I am confident he will work to make the commission’s investigation thorough.
 It is important that we uncover every detail and learn every lesson of Sept.
 11.″ Bush initially resisted impaneling the commission.

-Kean, currently president of Drew University in Madison, N.J., about 30 miles from New York City.
-He was New Jersey governor from 1982 to 1990.
+Kean, 67, is president of Drew University in Madison, N.J., about 30 miles from New York City.
+He was New Jersey’s governor from 1982 to 1990.

-He was appointed by President Clinton to serve on both the advisory board to the President’s Initiative on Race and as chairman of the National Campaign to Prevent Teen Pregnancy.
+Kean was named by President Clinton to serve on both the advisory board to the President’s Initiative on Race and as chairman of the National Campaign to Prevent Teen Pregnancy.

-This year, Kean served as chairman of Republican Doug Forrester’s unsuccessful campaign for U.S. Senate in New Jersey.
+This year, Kean served as chairman of Republican Doug Forrester’s unsuccessful campaign for New Jersey’s open Senate seat.

-Bush announced his choice for the independent commission two days after Kissinger, a former secretary of state, resigned from the post of chairman because of conflict-of-interest concerns.
+Bush announced his choice for the independent commission three days after Kissinger, a former secretary of state, resigned from chairmanship because of conflict-of-interest concerns.

 Two days before Kissinger’s abrupt withdrawal, former Sen. George Mitchell, D-Maine, stepped down as vice chairman, saying the job would conflict with his responsibilities to his law firm.
 Democrats replaced Mitchell with former Rep. Lee Hamilton, D-Ind.

-The twin resignations came as the commission hoped to get to work next month after resolving disputes about its organization and its authority to issue subpoenas.
+The commission had hoped to get to work next month after resolving disputes about its organization and its authority to issue subpoenas.

-House Speaker Dennis Hastert on Sunday named a former Illinois governor and a former White House counsel to serve on the panel.
+House Speaker Dennis Hastert named a former Illinois governor and a former White House counsel Sunday to serve on the panel.

 Hastert, R-Ill., appointed former Gov. Jim Thompson and attorney Fred Fielding to the 10-member panel.
 Republicans and Democrats each get to appoint five committee members.

 Senate Republican leader Trent Lott of Mississippi already has named former Sen. Slade Gorton, R-Wash., but has not announced his second choice.
-Lott has promised to consult with Sen. John McCain, R-Ariz., a close ally of the Sept.
+Lott has promised to consult with Sen. John McCain, R-Ariz., who has worked closely with the Sept.
 11 families, in choosing his second appointee.

-The families and McCain have been pushing for former Sen. Warren Rudman, R-N.H., who led an advisory group that warned of U.S. vulnerability to terrorist attacks before Sept.
+The families and McCain have pushed for former Sen. Warren Rudman, R-N.H., who led an advisory group that warned of U.S. vulnerability to terror attacks before Sept.
 11.

-Democrats have named five members, including Hamilton.
-The others are: outgoing Sen. Max Cleland, D-Ga.; outgoing Rep. Timothy Roemer, D-Ind.; attorney Richard Ben-Veniste and Jamie Gorelick, a deputy attorney general under President Clinton.
+Democrats have already named five members, including Hamilton.
+The others are outgoing Sen. Max Cleland, D-Ga.; outgoing Rep. Timothy Roemer, D-Ind.; attorney Richard Ben-Veniste; and Jamie Gorelick, a deputy attorney general under former President Clinton.